Polymorphic Coverage Types: Type System

-Our type system depends on three auxiliary relations shown in \autoref{fig:aux-rules}.
-The first group defines well-formedness conditions on a type under a particular type context, i.e., a sequence of variable-type bindings consisting of overapproximate refinement types, underapproximate coverage types, and arrow (function) types.
-A type $\tau$ that is well-formed under a type context $\Gamma$ needs to meet three criteria: (1) the qualifier in $\tau$ needs to be closed in the current typing context, and the denotation\footnote{The definition of a type's denotation is given in \autoref{sec:denotation}.} of all the coverage types ($\nuut{b_{y_j}}{\phi_{y_j}}$) found in $\Gamma$ should not include $\exn$ (\textsc{WfBase}); (2) overapproximate types may only appear in the domain of a function type (\textsc{WfArg}); and, (3) underapproximate coverage types may only appear in the range of a function type (\textsc{WfRes}).
-To understand the motivation for the first criterion, observe that a type context in our setting provides a witness to feasible execution paths in the form of bindings to local variables.
-Accordingly, \emph{no} type is well formed under the type context $x{:}\nuut{nat}{\bot}$ or under $x{:}\nuot{nat}{\nu > 0}, y{:}\nuut{nat}{x = 0 \land \nu = 2}$, as neither context corresponds to a valid manifest execution path.
+Our type system depends on three auxiliary relations shown in \autoref{fig:aux-rules}. \cbnewadding{ The first group defines well-formedness conditions on type contexts ($\wfvdash \Gamma$) as well as refinement types under a particular type context ($\Gamma \wfvdash \tau$).} A type $\tau$ that is well-formed under a well-formed type context $\Gamma$ needs to meet three criteria: \cbnewadding{ (1) the qualifier in $\tau$ needs to be well-typed under the erasure of the current typing context in the basic type system (e.g., requirement $\eraserf{\Gamma}, \vnu{:}b \basicvdash \phi : \Bool$ in \textsc{WfBase}), (2) overapproximate types may only appear in the domain of a function type (\textsc{WfArg}); and, (3) underapproximate coverage types may only appear in the range of a function type (only underapproximate and function type are allowed as parameter type in \textsc{WfArg} and\textsc{WfRes} respectively).
+A type context is well-formed when all types in a type context are well-formed under the context derived from the former's bindings, moreover, the denotations\footnote{The definition of a type's denotation is given in \autoref{sec:denotation}.} of coverage base types ($\urt{b}{\phi}$) should not include $\exn$ (\textsc{WfCtxUBase}). } To understand the motivation for this constraint, observe that a type context in our setting provides a witness to feasible execution paths in the form of bindings to local variables. \cbnewadding{Accordingly, the type context $x{:}\nuut{nat}{\bot}$ or $x{:}\nuot{nat}{\nu > 0}, y{:}\nuut{nat}{x = 0 \land \nu = 2}$ are not well-formed,} as neither context corresponds to a valid manifest execution path.
 On the other hand, a well-formed type is allowed to include an error term in its denotation, e.g., type $\nuut{nat}{\bot}$ is well-formed under type context $x{:}\nuot{nat}{\nu > 0}$ as it always corresponds to a valid underapproximation.